ckornie/caja-scripts/README.md

 Flips a single image.

 ## img-trim
-Uses [Trim Pictures](https://github.com/krithin/trimpictures) to automatically trim and deskew scanned images.
-The Python script should be compiled to a single binary called '.img-trim' using Nuitka.
+Uses [ImageMagick](https://imagemagick.org/index.php) to automatically trim and deskew scanned images.

 ## ocr
 Takes one or more images, runs optical character recognition using [Tesseract](https://github.com/tesseract-ocr/tesseract), and consolidates the images into a single document using filename for page order.